erwbgy/puppet-tomcat/README.md

 *config*: A hash of additional configuration variables that will be set when templates are processed.

+*dependencies*: A list of Runit service directories whose services must be up before the Tomcat service is started.

 *cpu_affinity*: Enable CPU affinity to be set to only run processes on specific CPU cores - for example '0,1' to only run processes on the first two cores.